valthebald/data/README.txt

 * UI to add or alter columns to existing tables managed by Data module
 * Default views for tables managed by Data module

-Use Data Search module

-* If you would like to search one or more columns of your data tables.
+Use Data Search module if you would like to search one or more columns of your data tables:

+* Install Data Search
+* Go to admin/content/data
+* Edit table to be indexed
+* Click on "Configure search" tab
+* Check table columns to be indexed

+Use Data Node module if you would like to relate nodes to data records:

+* Install Data Node
+* Go to admin/content/data
+* Edit table to relate to nodes
+* Click on "Relate to nodes" tab
+* Pick a content type
+* Pick which id in table will be related to a node id

 RECOMMENDATIONS
 ===============